pytest-dev/pytest-html/docs/user_guide.rst

 **NOTE:** Setting :code:`render_collapsed` will, unlike the query parameter, affect all statuses.

-Controlling Test Result Visability Via Query Params
+Controlling Test Result Visibility Via Query Params
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, all tests are visible, regardless of their results.
 It is possible to control which tests are visible on
 page load by passing the :code:`visible` query parameter.
 To use this parameter, please pass a comma separated list
 of test results you wish to be visible.
-For exmaple, passing :code:`?visible=passed,skipped` will show only those
+For example, passing :code:`?visible=passed,skipped` will show only those
-tests in the report that have outcome :code:`passed`, or :code:`skipped`.
+tests in the report that have outcome :code:`passed` or :code:`skipped`.

-Note that this match is case insenstive, so passing :code:`PASSED` and :code:`passed` has the same effect.
+Note that this match is case insensitive, so passing :code:`PASSED` and :code:`passed` has the same effect.

 The following query parameters may be passed: